DarkGhostHunter/OpenWRT-NSS-Full/README.md

 * **The AI says I should edit something inside the `feeds` directory**

 Do not.
-Asks for a non-invansive fix.
+Asks for a non-invasive fix.
 Post it here or make it a PR to integrate it to the script.
+Only put small fixes.

 * **Why `unbound` uses around 250MB of RAM!?**